vnewto/CTD_OpenAPI_VN/README.md

     - Box 2: The wave energy project site's local date and time, current wave conditions (height(m), period(s), and direction(degrees))
     - Box 3: The projection of the daily average of the three wave variables for the next 7 days, as well as the upcoming dates and days of the week

 Each wave energy site page uses three different GET requests from two different Open API sources.
-The [Time API] (https://www.timeapi.io/swagger/index.html) is used to fetch and display the local date and time, while the [Marine Weather API from Open-Meteo] (https://open-meteo.com/en/docs/marine-weather-api) is used to fetch and display the current and upcoming wave conditions.
+The [Time API](https://www.timeapi.io/swagger/index.html) is used to fetch and display the local date and time, while the [Marine Weather API from Open-Meteo](https://open-meteo.com/en/docs/marine-weather-api) is used to fetch and display the current and upcoming wave conditions.
 Latitude and Longitude coordinates were used for each location.

 An if/else statement is used to determine which fetch urls to use based on what page the user is on.
 This ensures the correct data will load for each ocean wave site.

 # Getting Started
 Code editing software is required to run this project on your local machine.
-GitHub offers their own free software called GitHub desktop, which can be downloaded at https://github.com/apps/desktop.
+GitHub also offers their own free software called [GitHub Desktop](https://github.com/apps/desktop) which can be downloaded if needed.

 1. Create and/or open a folder where you want to save the repository.
 In your code editor, navigate to that folder.
 Clone the repository by typing the following command into your terminal:
 ```bash